Multitape Turing machine

 A multi-tape Turing machine is a variant of the Turing machine that uses several tapes.
 Each tape has its own head for reading and writing.
 Initially, the input appears on tape 1, and the others start out blank.

 This model intuitively seems much more powerful than the single-tape model, but any multi-tape machine—no matter how many tapes—can be simulated by a single-tape machine using only quadratically more computation time.
+That is, any language that be decided in O(t(n)) time by a multitape TM(with t tapes) can be decided in O(t^{2}(n)) by a single-tape TM.

 Thus, multi-tape machines cannot calculate any more functions than single-tape machines, and none of the robust complexity classes (such as polynomial time) are affected by a change between single-tape and multi-tape machines.

 Formal definition

-$k$-tape Turing machine can be formally defined as a 7-tuple $M = \langle Q, \Gamma, b, \Sigma, \delta, q_0, F \rangle$, following the notation of a Turing machine:
+A $k$-tape Turing machine can be formally defined as a 7-tuple $M = \langle Q, \Gamma, b, \Sigma, \delta, q_0, F \rangle$, following the notation of a Turing machine: